 01 Dec Specific Power Absorption & Intrinsic Loss Power Values

 One of the first steps when characterizing any sample of magnetic nanoparticles as a heating agent is to determine its capacity of absorbing power from the applied magnetic field.
-The parameter that measures this property is the Specific Power Absorption.
+The parameter that measures this property is the Specific Power Absorption (SPA), also known as Specific Absorption Rate (SAR).
+In this text, we give a basic explanation on how to interpret this parameter and other related concepts used in calorimetry.

-One way of characterizing the heating capability of the colloid is by means of the specific power absorption (SPA) or the intrinsic loss (ILP) values.
+One way of characterizing the heating capability of magnetic colloids is by means of the Specific Power Absorption (SPA) or the Intrinsic Loss Power (ILP) values.

 Calculation of Specific Power Absorption & Intrinsic Loss Power Values on Experiments of Magnetic Heating of Nanoparticles